projectcalico/calico/master/reference/advanced/etcd-rbac/certificate-generation.md

 [hack/tls-setup tool from the etcd repo](https://github.com/coreos/etcd/tree/master/hack/tls-setup),
 to make certificate generation easy.

-The etcd server links a certificate to specific user by using the Common Name (CN) attribute in the certificate.
-It is important to ensure that the CN in the certificate for each component that will be accessing etcd, match the username in etcd that has the appropriate etcd roles for accessing its required keys or paths.
+The etcd server links a certificate to a specific user by using the Common Name (CN) attribute in the certificate.
+It is important to ensure that the CN in the certificate for each component that will be accessing etcd match the username in etcd that has the appropriate etcd roles for accessing its required keys or paths.